Introduction

 During winter (May to September), driving conditions can be extremely challenging.
 The road can often be covered in snow and ice.
 Freezing temperatures cause the road to be icy in places.
 At this time of year the traffic numbers are low, so it’s advisable to leave later in the morning from 9 am onwards.
 Drive with extreme care, especially in areas where the road is in the shade.

-You must carry snow chains for your vehicle during winter.
+Check the current road conditions as snow chains may be required.
 Snow chains are available for rent in Te Anau.
-Make sure you know how to fit them before starting your journey.
+Make sure you know how to fit them before starting your journey

 Roadside information signs at Te Anau, Knobs Flat and Milford also advise current road conditions.